-Research shows academic dishonesty in post-secondary education runs particularly high among students in the specific disciplines of engineering, business, and nursing.
-In a study of first- and second-year Engineering students at four institutions covering nearly 500 respondents, Dyer, Pettyjohn, & Saladin, (2020) found cheating was common and viewed as proper.
+The academic quantitative fields of business, nursing, and engineering were particularly prone to high rates of academic dishonesty (Dyer, Pettyjohn, & Saladin (2020).
+For example, in a study of freshmen and sophomore engineering students at four institutions covering nearly 500 respondents, Dyer, Pettyjohn, & Saladin, (2020) found cheating was common and viewed as proper.
 Over 62% admitted having engaged in some sort of cheating during their time in college, and over 75% recognized cheating as a fact of college life.
-In addition, a study of 730 medical, dental, pharmacy and nursing students found most respondents (68%) preferred in-campus E-exams, while 32% preferred remote online exams.
+In addition, a study of 730 medical, dental, pharmacy and nursing students found most respondents (68%) preferred in-campus Eexams, while 32% preferred remote online exams.
 Regarding dishonest academic behaviors, over 20% sought assistance from friends, and nearly 25% sought help from other possible sources (Elsalem, et al, 2021).
-Elias (2020) examined demographic differences in ethical perceptions among Business students and found female and nontraditional-age students viewed distinct types of cheating actions as more unethical when compared to male and traditional aged students.
-Further, while male accounting majors were more likely to admit to cheating, female students were more likely to rationalize their dishonest behaviors.
+Elias (2020) investigated business students to ascertain if demographic differences in ethical perceptions were present.
+He found women and older, non-traditional aged students viewed different types of cheating more unethical than their male and traditional aged counterparts.
+Further, the male accounting majors more frequently acknowledged committing academic dishonesty, while female students were more apt to excuse their dishonest behaviors.
 Business students' cheating is disconcerting since unethical behavior in college often predicts cheating in the workplace (Nonis & Swift, 2001).

-Students were statistically more likely to be engaged in a variety of cheating behaviors in an unproctored environment.
+Dyer, Pettyjohn, & Saladin (2020) found students were more prone to commit academic dishonesty behaviors in an environment which was unproctored.
 This may be due to the socio-technological phenomenon popularly called as "the online disinhibition effect" which may contribute to unethical behavior that digital technologies seem to be facilitating (Farisi, 2013).
 McCoy (2017) cites a Kessler International survey of three hundred college students, 86 percent of respondents admitted to cheating in some manner.
 Of those who acknowledged cheating, 97 percent indicated that they had gotten away with it.
 He posits, it is the fault of the faulty for not creating an engaging environment, not making the material relevant, and not instilling a culture of unshaking academic integrity.

 Even at Yale University, the elite Ivy League institution, cheating exists.
 The Yale News conducted a survey in 2018 which garnered over 1400 responses.
 Over 24% reported copying another student's answers and 14% admitted to cheating on exams.
 Interestingly only 8% were caught cheating (Prihar and Wanna, 2019).

 Often, there is a disconnect between student test scores and the rest of their work.
 The members of the American Society for Clinical Laboratory Science noticed this disconnect when students with high test scores were not able to articulate the concepted in class (Conway-Klaassen & Keil, 2010).
-The Josephston Institute (2009) study of 6,930 respondents in five age groups (17 and under, 18-24, 25-40, 41-50, over 50) found some connections between high school cheating and dishonesty later in life, including at work, with spouses, and on taxes.
+The Josephston Institute (2009) found in a "study of 6,930 respondents in five age groups (17 and under, 18-24, 25-40, 41-50, over 50) found some connections between high school cheating and dishonesty later in life, including at work, with spouses, and on taxes".